International > Airports far away from city center

 How far is the airport to downtown?
 A guide to airports that are far away from city center.

-When travelers are looking for cheap flights, they would be well advised to compare airfares to different airports that serve their destination.
-It happens that an airport is significantly cheaper than its nearest neighbor.
+When you are looking for cheap flights, you are well advised to compare airfares to different airports that serve their destination.
+It happens indeed that an airport is significantly cheaper than its nearest neighbor.
 Low-cost airlines also use preferably secondary airports which are usually much less expensive than international airports and where, moreover, airlines can often benefit from subsidies from local authorities, particularly in Europe.

 However, you must pay attention to the available ground transportation options between the airport and your final destination, especially as for the duration, the frequency and the cost of transfers to and from the airport.
-In this regard, travelers must not be fooled by the name of airports that may sometimes be very far away from the city they are named after.
+In this regard, you must not be fooled by the name of airports that may sometimes be located very far away from the city they are named after.
 A secondary airport far away from a large city is often tempted to use the name of the city in order to look more attractive to a large amount of travelers.
-Even if the airport does not do so, low cost airlines flying to such a remote airport have no scruples about doing so.
+Even if the airport does not do so officially, low-cost airlines flying to such a remote airport have no scruples about doing so.

 You find below a list of some airports that are far away from city center.
 The list is not exhaustive.
 The journey durations stated in the list are for information only.
-They may actually increase significantly depending on traffic.
+They may actually increase significantly depending on traffic conditions.

 Travelers should not necessarily avoid these airports.
 They simply should be aware of the consequences of such a remote location in terms of time, cost, and comfort when comparing airfares to different airports.